The Invisible War

 We Have the Will.
 We Need the Way.

-We are training the community now — building the human infrastructure so that when the physical infrastructure arrives, they are ready to create, publish, document, teach, and lead.
+The human infrastructure is trained and ready — so that when the physical infrastructure arrives, Bafut can create, publish, document, teach, and lead.

 What We Need Next